Your Cart

 When you start anything new, there's all this lingo—at this point, I am going to assume you already know how to make a knit and a purl stitch.
 If not, take a few minutes to toodle on over to the How to Knit section of my site and find out.

-(If this really is your first venture into knitting at all, I recommend beginning with the Continental-style tutorials.
+(If this is your first venture into knitting at all, I recommend beginning with the Continental-style tutorials.
 Continental knitting holds the working yarn in your left hand instead of your right.
 This style requires less movement of your hands, and can therefore be much faster and less stressful on your joints once you get the hang of it.
 I may create my own videos at some point, but there are so many great tutorial videos out there already.
 And this page is about reading your knitting, not teaching you how to do it.
 If you are looking for how to knit, go check out my free, comprehensive How to Knit tutorial.)

 What I have found with beginner knitters is that although they may know how to make the stitches they still can't recognize them.